ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 SLEEP button

-• Press sleep button to enter into sleep mode.
-If the controller operates at cooling mode, after sleep mode is started up, preset temperature will increase by 1 °C within 1 hour; preset temperature will increase by 2 °C within 2 hours and then the unit will operate at this temperature until turned off.
+• Press the sleep button to enter sleep mode.
+If the controller operates in cooling mode, after sleep mode is started, the preset temperature will increase by 1°C within 1 hour; the preset temperature will increase by 2°C within 2 hours, and then the unit will operate at this temperature until turned off.

-• Press sleep button to enter into sleep mode.
-If the controller operates at heating mode (Cooling and Heating models only), after sleep mode is started up, preset temperature will decrease by 1 °C within 1 hour; preset temperature will decrease by 2 °C within 2 hours and then the unit will operate at this temperature until turned off.
+• Press the sleep button to enter sleep mode.
+If the controller operates in heating mode (cooling and heating models only), after sleep mode is started, the preset temperature will decrease by 1 °C within 1 hour; it will decrease by 2 °C within 2 hours, and then the unit will operate at this temperature until turned off.

-• Sleep function is only available for cooling mode and heating mode.
-SLEEP function can be set together with OFF timer.
+• The sleep function is only available for cooling mode and heating mode.
+The SLEEP function can be set together with the OFF timer.

 TIMER button

-• When unit is on, press this button to set Timer Off.
-T-OFF and H icon will blink.
-Within 5s, press + or - button to adjust the time for Timer Off.
-Pressing + or - button once will increase or decrease the time by 0.5 hours.
-Hold + or - button for 2 seconds, time will change quickly.
+• When the unit is on, press this button to set Timer Off.
+The T-OFF and H icons will blink.
+Within 5 seconds, press the + or - button to adjust the time for Timer Off.
+Pressing the + or - button once will increase or decrease the time by 0.5 hours.
+Hold the + or - button for 2 seconds, and the time will change quickly.
 Release the button after your required set time is reached.
-Then press TIMER button to confirm it.
-T-OFF and H icon will stop blinking.
+Then press the TIMER button to confirm it.
+The T-OFF and H icons will stop blinking.

-• When unit is off, press this button to set Timer On.
-T-ON and H icon will be blinking.
-Within 5 seconds, press + or - button to adjust the time for Timer On.
-Pressing + or - button once will increase or decrease the time by 0.5 hours.
-Hold + or - button for 2 seconds, time will change quickly.
+• When the unit is off, press this button to set Timer On.
+The T-ON and H icons will blink.
+Within 5 seconds, press the + or - button to adjust the time for Timer On.
+Pressing the + or - button once will increase or decrease the time by 0.5 hours.
+Hold the + or - button for 2 seconds, and the time will change quickly.
 Release the button after your required set time is reached.
-Then press TIMER button to confirm it.
-T-ON and H icon will stop blinking.
+Then press the TIMER button to confirm it.
+The T-ON and H icons will stop blinking.

-• Canceling the timer function: If Timer function is set up, press TIMER button once to review the remaining time.
-Within 5 seconds, press TIMER button again to cancel this function.
+• Canceling the timer function: If the timer function is set up, press the TIMER button once to review the remaining time.
+Within 5 seconds, press the TIMER button again to cancel this function.

-• ON timer and OFF timer cannot be set together.
+• The ON timer and OFF timer cannot be set together.

 NOTE:

-• The interval between two motions can't exceed 5 seconds, otherwise the remote control will exit setting status.
+• The interval between two motions cannot exceed 5 seconds, otherwise the remote control will exit the setting status.

 Functions by Combination Buttons